appvirality/appvirality-sdk-android/README.md

 ![Alt text](images/custom-fonts.jpg?raw=true)

-2) Let Appvirality SDk know your custom font Location, Font name and Font Size.
+2) Let Appvirality SDK know your custom font Location, Font name and Font Size.
 You can set two font variants i.e Blod font <code>AppviralityAPI.Custom_Font_Bold</code> for Titles and Normal font <code>AppviralityAPI.Custom_Font_Normal</code> for description in Growth Hack Screens.

 For example, if you want to set custom font located in "assets/fonts" folder with font size of "14".
 You can use the following code